mohan-chinnappan-n/FSCConfigUI/docs/hhrollup/README.md

 ### Assumptions
 - Since the rollup are calculated on-demand basis
-    - List view or FSC App for EA or Salesforce reports covering across the houseolds may be inconsistent  rollup as some household may have old rollup values
+    - List view or FSC App for EA or Salesforce reports covering across the houseolds may be inconsistent as some household may have old rollup values

 ### Demo